 Consultants often advise that privacy and security are different things.
 And so they are, but more even importantly, privacy is only partially related to confidentiality and secrecy.
-Privacy is really all about control.
-It may be counter intuitive but anonymity is not necessary for privacy; and by the same token, neither does having details about oneself in the public domain mean that data escapes all privacy regulations.
-For information privacy, simply stated, is a state where organisations respect the knowledge they have about you, and are restrained in what they do with it.
+Privacy is really all about restraint.
+It may be counter intuitive but anonymity is not necessary for data privacy.
+Simply stated, data privacy is a state where organisations respect the knowledge they have about you, and are restrained in what they do with it.
+Data in the public domain does not escape privacy regulations.
+Think about it: data privacy rules are all about data that is identifiable, and therefore not secret.

-All information privacy or data protection law (in jurisdictions that have it) centres on the following principles, among others:
+Almost all information privacy or data protection law (in jurisdictions that have it) centre on the following principles:

-― The Access & Correction Principles mean that an individual usually has the right to be given access to all Personal Information held by a business about them, and to have any errors fixed.
+― The Access & Correction Principles mean that an individual usually has the right to be given access to all Personal Information held by an organisation about them, and to have any errors fixed.

 Some of the implications may be surprising, especially for technologists.

 Privacy law is blind to how information is collected.
-It basically doesn't matter how Personal Information comes to be in your business; even if Personal Information is generated internally from audit logs, traditional evaluative processes or the newer Big Data wizadry, once you have it, you are deemed to have collected it according to privacy law and as such, you are accountable for it.
+It basically doesn't matter how Personal Information comes to be in the possession of an organisation; even if Personal Information is generated internally from audit logs, traditional evaluative processes or the newer Big Data wizardry, once you have it, you are deemed to have collected it according to privacy law and as such, you are accountable for it.
 Moreover, even if Personal Information is collected from the public domain, it may still be subject to privacy law.